-1. Select the ((White Balance) Control Panel option.
+1. Select the (White Balance) Control Panel option.

-2. Select the shooting condition you want and then press [SET].
+- 2. Select the shooting condition you want and then press [SET]. - You can also perform this operation using the function ring.

-Setting REC Screen Icon Display Description AWB Auto WB None Configures the camera to adjust white balance automatically. ■ Daylight For shooting outdoors on a clear day C Overcast For shooting outdoors on an overcast rainy day, in the shade, etc. ∡ Shade i .
-For shooting on a clear day in the shade of trees or buildings ☑ Day White Fluor N For shooting under white or day white fluorescent lighting ⊡ Daylight Fluor D For shooting under daylight fluorescent lighting II Tungsten For shooting under light bulb lighting
+Setting REC Screen Icon Display Description Auto WB None Configures the camera to adjust white balance automatically. 🗱 Daylight For shooting outdoors on a clear day C Overcast For shooting outdoors on an overcast rainy day, in the shade, etc. Shade For shooting on a clear day in the shade of trees or buildings Day White Fluor For shooting under white or day white fluorescent lighting 🖬 Daylight Fluor D For shooting under daylight fluorescent lighting 👪 Tungsten For shooting under light bulb lighting

-Setting REC Screen Icon Display Description ‱ Manual WB мwв For configuring the camera manually to suit a particular light source 1 Select "Manual WB".
-2 Under the lighting conditions you plan to use when shooting, point the camera at a blank white piece of paper so it fills the entire monitor screen and then press the shutter button.
-3 Press [SET].
+Setting REC Screen Icon Display Description ‱ Manual WB мwв For configuring the camera manually to suit a particular light source (1) Select "Manual WB".
+Blank white paper (2) Under the lighting conditions you plan to use when shooting, point the camera at a blank white piece of paper so it fills the entire monitor screen and then press the shutter button.
+(3) Press [SET].
 The white balance setting is retained even if you turn off the camera.

-When "Auto WB" is selected for the white balance setting, the camera automatically determines the white point of the subject.
+• When "We Auto WB" is selected for the white balance setting, the camera automatically determines the white point of the subject.
 Certain subject colors and light source conditions can cause problems when the camera tries to determine the white point, which makes proper white balance adjustment impossible.
 If this happens, select the white balance setting that matches your shooting conditions (Daylight, Overcast, etc.).